friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 As you understand, `unserialize($_GET['param'])` (or `$_POST`, `$_COOKIE`, ...), each untrusted data unserialized is a critical vulnerability.

-* A strict validation of input data is absolutly essential !
+* A strict validation of input data is absolutely essential!
 * Use json serialization instead as soon as possible.
 * Disable the desarialization of classes via `unserialize($args, ['allowed_classes' => false])`.
 That's not perfect but better than nothing.